mana/manasource-doc/manaserv_protocol.md

 This page will then describe what kind of data, in which order, and in which case they are used.

 ##  Network layer
 the Mana server is using Enet (http://enet.bespin.org) as its network layer.
 Enet is a cross-platform reliable UDP layer, and it's a good compromise between speed and reliability.
-Thus, to be able to get into communication with a the Mana server server, you'll have to be aware that Enet encapsulates the data in its own format, first.
+Thus, to be able to get into communication with a Mana server, you'll have to be aware that Enet encapsulates the data in its own format, first.

 ##  Message types